KeithSloan/IFC-to-gbXML-converter/README.md

 * gbXML output is in SI units, project units are converted to SI units.

 ## More information
-For more information, please contact maartenvisschers@hotmail.com, or file an issue in the repository.
+For more information, please file an issue in the repository.